-(i) Amortised cost
+(ii) Amortised cost

-These instruments include trade payables, accruals and deferred income, amounts owed to Group undertakings, taxes and social security and other payables.
+These instruments include trade payables, amounts owed to abrdn Group undertakings, accruals and deferred income, collateral received from open derivatives position and other payables.
 These instruments are initially recognised at fair value and subsequently at amortised cost using the effective interest rate method.